Will concerts be coming to Whanganui's velodrome?

 “My team runs the venue and looks after bookings but we aren’t cycling experts.
 It’s about working out who is competent and safe to use it.

 “It’s almost like getting a driver’s licence.
-Once someone has been indicted, they can come and go as needed.”
+Once someone has been inducted, they can come and go as needed.”

 She said one potential option for the inner circle was car fairs, which were often held on the forecourt at the War Memorial Centre.